newecology/RetroCalc/README.md

 1. Install [MATLAB](https://www.mathworks.com/products/matlab.html) (R2022b or later)
 2. Clone the RetroCalc GitHub repository to your local machine
 3. Open the Retrocalc_openSource.prj file from within MATLAB.
 This will automatically set the project path and environment.
-5. All the input files are kept in `..tests/testdata directory`. `buildingInputs.xlsx`contains the basic inputs to the building used in both Level 2 and the HEA. `calcInputs.xlsx` contains all the input to be used for the Level 2 portion of the code. `utilityInputs.xlsx` contains all the inputs from the utility meter data to be used for the HEA. `historicalDDInputs.xlsx` contains the degree days data to be used for the HEA portion of the code.
+5. All the input files are kept in `..tests/testdata directory`. `buildingInputs.xlsx`contains the basic inputs to the building used in both Level 2 and the HEA. `buildingL2Inputs.xlsx` contains all the input to be used for the Level 2 portion of the code. `utilityInputs.xlsx` contains all the inputs from the utility meter data to be used for the HEA. `historicalDDInputs.xlsx` contains the degree days data to be used for the HEA portion of the code.
 The `weatherDataInputs.xlsx` should contain the TMY3/TMYx data for the location.
 Make sure the input templates of the excel files are followed.
 6. The script `SiteFullRun.m` in `..sandbox/runScripts/` contains the code to run the HEA and the L2 scripts.
 Modify the paths accordingly.

 # Architecture